-Figure 4: Rank-abundance curve for avian haemosporidian lineages in each urban site and a non-urban site.
+Figure 4: Rank-abundance curves for avian Haemosporidian lineages in each urban site and a non-urban site.
 Abundance is defined as the prevalence of a lineage at a given site.
 The x-axis represents the rank-abundance.
 The shape of the curve highlights the evenness: the steeper the curve, the less even distribution of lineage abundance.
 A flat curve indicates an evenly distributed community).